-RAIDPac highly-removable drives are the largest available for backup and disaster recovery, perfect for jobs that require large capacity, speed, and reliability.
-Each High-Rely RAIDPac unit is a three-drive RAID-5 array that can hold up to 12TB of data and still recover from the loss of a single drive.
-Configured in RAID-0 mode, RAIDPacs are capable of storing up to 24TB of data.
+RAIDPac Highly-Removable Drives are the largest available for backup and disaster recovery.
+RAIDPacs are perfect for jobs that require large capacity, speed, and reliability.
+Each High-Rely RAIDPac unit is a three-drive RAID array that can hold up to 16TB of data (RAID 5) and still recover from the loss of a single drive.
+When configured in RAID 0, RAIDPacs are capable of storing up to 24TB of data.
 RAIDPacs are completely self-contained and can be accessed directly through the RAIDPac itself via a USB 3.0 or SATA connection when necessary.

 RAIDPac automatically monitors the health of each SATA hard disk it contains, and in the event of drive failure an audible alarm will sound.
 For convenience, dead drives can be hot-swapped live from the front of the RAIDPac.

 High-Rely RAIDPacs enclosures are made of rugged sheet metal and are designed to run cool, even with large hard drives installed.
 Modular RAIDPac drives are extremely durable, and conveniently accessed in the field via external Molex power connection and either USB 3.0 or SATA cable.

 RAIDPacs are the largest backup media in the world (Now up to 24 TB) They integrate up to 3 SATA hard drives with a built in hardware RAID making a completely self-contained removable drive that can be hot-plugged into any RAIDFrame chassis.
 RAIDPacs may be set for either RAID 0 (striping) operation or RAID 5 (redundant and striped).